inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 	the wall of a house, leaving a cookie-cutout-perfect hole.
 The threat of skunks or matrimony often catalyzes this reaction.
-		-- Esquire, "O'Donnell's Laws of Cartoon Motion", June 1980 "The identical is equal to itself, since it is different."
+		-- Esquire, "O'Donnell's Laws of Cartoon Motion", June 1980 "The intical is equal to itself, since it is different."
 		-- Franco Spisani
 The Marines:
 	The few, the proud, the not very bright.